eclipse/mosaic.website/content/tutorials/tiergarten/_index.md

 This tutorial aims to provide a general overview of the Eclipse MOSAIC application concept and shows two examples that involve ad hoc communication via `IEEE` 802.11p between different participants and message passing from one application to another that run on the same vehicle.
+This scenario mainly focusses on how to use applications and communication.

+Note, there is no specific situation which should be explained with the given setup.
+The scenario is located in "Tiergarten" as an example of a straight road found here.

 {{% alert learning_objectives %}}
 The tutorial is split up into five main parts: